matteomanuelli31/tquery-matters/README.md

 }
 ```

-no matter what the client sent us, we get the same result in a more general way!
+no matter what the client sent us, we get the same result in a more general way! (btw: the interface will declare `string*` as param type)